ana-mc-almeida/ei-project/microservices/docs/APIs/selledProductRecommendation.md

 Where:

-- `typeOfAnalysis` can be "LOYALTY_CARD", "CUSTOMER", "DISCOUNT_COUPON", "SHOP", "PRODUCT" or "POSTAL_CODE"
+- `typeOfAnalysis` can be "LOYALTY_CARD", "DISCOUNT_COUPON", "SHOP" or "POSTAL_CODE"
-- `typeValue` is the specific value for the analysis type (e.g., loyalty card ID, customer ID, discount coupon ID, shop ID, product ID or postal code)
+- `typeValue` is the specific value for the analysis type (e.g., loyalty card ID, discount coupon ID, shop ID or postal code)

 Depending on the `typeOfAnalysis`, the message will be sent to different Kafka topics:

 - For "LOYALTY_CARD", it goes to `selledProductByLoyaltyCard`
-- For "CUSTOMER", it goes to `selledProductByCustomer`
 - For "DISCOUNT_COUPON", it goes to `selledProductByCoupon`
 - For "SHOP", it goes to `selledProductByShop`
 - For "POSTAL_CODE", it goes to `selledProductByLocation`